oliviadavis593/DemoGrocer/README.md

 Adjust thresholds or disable recall monitoring by editing `config/shrink_triggers.yaml` and rerunning the simulator or recall script as needed.

 The long running targets (`simulate-start` and `web`) can be stopped with `Ctrl+C`.

+### Automation & Monitoring

+The repository ships with a scheduled GitHub Actions workflow (`.github/workflows/integration-sync.yml`) that executes `make integration-sync` every morning at 08:00 UTC and on demand via the workflow dispatch UI.
+To enable it:

+1. In the repository settings, add the following secrets sourced from your target Odoo environment: `ODOO_URL`, `ODOO_DB`, `ODOO_USERNAME`, and `ODOO_PASSWORD`.
+2. Ensure the integration runner can reach Odoo from GitHub-hosted runners (firewall/allowlist as needed).
+3. Monitor the Actions tab for failures; notifications alert you if authentication or inventory fetches fail, providing early warning that upstream Odoo credentials or connectivity need attention.

 ### Reporting API at a Glance